Skip to main content

 AI promises the earth, but only disciplined teams turn it into dependable value in regulated spaces.

-You can watch this video on YouTube or listen to the interview on our podcast channel.
+You can watch this video on YouTube or listen to the interview on our podcast channel, or listen on Apple Podcasts.

 The Shift From Machine Learning To Practical AI

-Recent UK market analysis also points to broad adoption across financial services, with regulators emphasising governance, validation, and accountability alongside innovation.
+Recent UK market analysis points to broad adoption across financial services, with regulators emphasising governance, validation, and accountability alongside innovation.

 That context helps teams set expectations, secure buy-in, and align AI projects with emerging rules and supervisory focus.